aya-3bdo/CRUD-App/README.md

 ## Features:

-  -  **Create:** Users can add new items to the table, including its brand, model, category, Price, Tax and Discount and item's count, with a feature that you can add new brands and categories manualy by chosing `+another brand/ +another category option` from select list if any of them isn't available in the options.
+  -  **Create:** Users can add new items to the table, including its brand, model, category, Price, Tax and Discount and item's count, with a feature that you can add new brands and categories manually by chosing `+another brand/ +another category option` from select list if any of them isn't available in the options.
   -  **Read:** Users can view the list of items with all their data, including the total price after calculating the tax and discount if existed.
   -  **Update:** Users can edit the details of an existing item directly or even through searching for them using the searching section